Nootropics Expert

 But in spite of its connection with GABA, Piracetam didn’t show any behavior associated with this calming neurotransmitter.
 And cannot directly affect GABA receptors.

-Instead, Dr. Giurgea discovered that Piracetam was able to boost cognition even in healthy people.
+Instead, Dr. Giurgea discovered that Piracetam was able to boost cognitive abilities even in healthy people.
 The company launched this new ‘drug’ as ‘Nootropil’ in Europe in the early 1970’s.

 How do racetams work?